 Is it wrong to want our favourite places to stay the same?
 Probably.
-It's over twenty years since I last visited Dahab.
-I have read tourists still flock there from all over the world.
+It's been over twenty years since I last visited Dahab.
+I've read tourists still flock there from all over the world.
 But aspects of Dahab's villages and surroundings must have changed beyond recognition for this "old-timer".

 My wife and I only made brief backpacker visits to Berlin in 1987 and 1995.
 Our focal point both times was the Berlin Wall.
 I had felt a frisson of excitement crossing Checkpoint Charlie in 1987.
 But I was disappointed to find little sign of the Wall in 1995.
 And when our train left Berlin for Prague that evening, I knew I wouldn't be returning for a third visit.

 I saw the fall of the Berlin Wall and East Germany from relatively close quarters in England in 1989 (compared to viewing it from Australia).
-And I got to see a reunified Berlin in 1995, still undergoing a massive transformation, which has likely made it even more unrecognisable to me today.
+And I visited a reunified Berlin in 1995, still undergoing a massive transformation, which has likely made it even more unrecognisable from my memories and journal entries.

-George Santayana observed, "Those who cannot remember the past are condemned to repeat it."
-And yet, I understand why Germans and, particularly, Berliners, would want to erase their divided past.
+The Spanish-American philosopher and novelist George Santayana observed, "Those who cannot remember the past are condemned to repeat it."
+And yet, I understand why Germans, particularly Berliners, would want to erase their divided past.

 N.B.
-You might like to read another Tall And True travel piece of mine, Seven Nights in Moscow and St. Petersburg.
+You might like to read another of my Tall And True travel pieces, Seven Nights in Moscow and St. Petersburg.